 Through Solar 4R Schools, BEF hopes to increase the visibility and public understanding of renewable energy.
-Just as many adults now recycle because they learned to do it in school, we hope that today’s students will learn about solar technology and develop a commitment to renewable energy that will sustain their future leadership.
-Solar 4R Schools provides faculty and facility personnel, parents, community members, installers, and city permitting officials with direct experience implementing solar electricity, including consideration for such factors as safety, roof penetrations, grid-connection, reliability, maintenance, etc.
+Just as many adults now recycle because they learned to do it in school, we hope that today’s students will learn about solar technology and develop a commitment to renewable energy that will inspire their future leadership.
+Solar 4R Schools provides faculty and facility personnel, parents, community members, installers, and city permitting officials with direct experience implementing solar electricity, including consideration for such factors as safety, roof penetrations, grid-connection, reliability, and maintenance.

 To break down the barriers inhibiting the widespread adoption of renewable energy.

 Benefits of the program include: